Howard Stern: Early life and education

-Stern wished to be in radio at the age of five.
-He was an infrequent listener in his youth, but names talk personalities Bob Grant and Brad Crandall as early influences.
-His father set up a microphone, tape machine, and turntable in the basement of his home, which Stern used to record his make-believe radio shows, incorporating different characters and pre-recorded prank calls, sketches, and commercials.
-He made several visits to his father's recording studio and witnessed "some of the great voice guys" work with him, including Don Adams and Larry Storch voice Tennessee Tuxedo and His Tales, which began his desire to be on the air and "do a show", rather than play records.
+Stern developed an interest in radio at age five, citing talk personalities Bob Grant and Brad Crandall as early influences.
+Though not a frequent listener, he used a home setup—microphone, tape machine, and turntable—provided by his father to record mock radio shows with characters, prank calls, and commercials.
+Visits to his father's recording studio, where he observed performers like Don Adams and Larry Storch, the voices of voice Tennessee Tuxedo and His Tales, inspired him to pursue being on-air rather than simply playing music.

-In the late 1960s, Roosevelt became a predominantly black area; Stern remembered just "a handful of white kids" had remained in his school and repeated instances of bullying from black students.
-In June 1969, the family moved to nearby Rockville Centre, and Stern, at age fifteen, transferred to South Side High School where he became "a total introvert."
-He graduated from the school in 1972; his yearbook lists Stern's sole student activity, a membership of Key Club.
+In the late 1960s, Roosevelt became a predominantly Black area; Stern recalled that only "a handful of white kids" remained at his school and described repeated instances of extreme bullying from Black students.
+In June 1969, the family moved to nearby Rockville Centre, where Stern, then fifteen, transferred to South Side High School and became "a total introvert" He graduated in 1972; his yearbook lists his only student activity as membership in the Key Club.

-In 1972, Stern declined a place at Elmira College to instead pursue a communications degree at Boston University, but his average high school grades caused him to spend the first two years in its College of Basic Studies.
-In his second year, he started work at the campus radio station WTBU, where he played records, read the news, and hosted interview programs.
-With three fellow students, he later co-hosted a weekly comedy show named The King Schmaltz Bagel Hour, which was initially canceled during its first broadcast for a racial sketch named "Godzilla Goes to Harlem".
-Stern took cannabis, Quaaludes, and LSD during his studies, but he quit after he experienced a difficult trip on too much LSD.
+In 1972, Stern declined a place at Elmira College to pursue a communications degree at Boston University, but his average high school grades led him to spend his first two years in its College of Basic Studies.
+In his second year, he began working at the campus radio station WTBU, where he played records, read the news, and hosted interview programs.
+With three fellow students, he later co-hosted a weekly comedy show, The King Schmaltz Bagel Hour, which was canceled during its first broadcast due to a racial sketch titled "Godzilla Goes to Harlem."
+During this time, Stern used cannabis, Quaaludes, and LSD, but quit after a difficult experience with LSD.

 In 1974, he gained admission to the university's School of Public Communications.
 He then studied for a diploma at the Radio Engineering Institute of Electronics in Fredericksburg, Virginia, in July 1975, which earned him a first-class radio-telephone operator license, a required certificate for all radio broadcasters at the time, which was issued by the Federal Communications Commission.
-With the license, Stern landed his first professional radio job at WNTN in Newton, Massachusetts from August to December 1975 doing air shifts, news casting, and production work.
+With the license, Stern landed his first professional radio job at WNTN in Newton, Massachusetts from August to December 1975 doing air shifts, newscasting, and production work.
 For the next five months, he taught students basic electronics in preparation for their own FCC exams.

 In May 1976, Stern graduated magna cum laude with a 3.8-grade point average.
 His major was broadcasting and film, and his minor was English and speech.
-In the past, he funded a scholarship at the university.
+He funded a scholarship at the university.